florhicks/python/README.md

 - A simple personal webpage created using Flask and HTML web templates.
 - Serves as a digital business card with links to LinkedIn, email, and GitHub profiles.

+## 18. Blog Templating (`blog-templating`)

+- A blog project using Flask and HTML templates to dynamically render API-fetched posts.
+- Offers a dynamic user experience with automatically updated content.

 ### Feel free to explore, contribute, or provide feedback.
 Thanks for visiting! 😊